mkruszewski89/market-data-cli-gem/README.md

 1) Install the necessary gems from the command line with: bundle install

+2) Ensure you have the Safari web browser installed.

-2) In the command line from the market-data-cli-gem directory, run the program with: bin/market-data
+3) In the command line from the market-data-cli-gem directory, run the program with: bin/market-data